 Black and Blue

-There are days I leave the office feeling like I got into a fight with my operatory ─ and lost.
-I stood up too fast and plowed my forehead into the corner of the overhead bins during patient #1.
+There are days I leave the office feeling like I got into a fight with my operatory and lost.
+I stood up too fast and plowed my forehead into the corner of the overhead bins during the first appointment of the day.
 I try to ignore the growing welt for the next few patients, only to turn too quickly during an FMX and ram my hip into the corner of the counter.
 I strain myself not to curse in front of the patient.
 I blink away the stars and keep going.
 My doctor asks me during a routine exam if I am safe at home, then glances at the bruises on my knees, shins, and forehead.
 I live alone.

 The Age of Reason

-My second patient decides he does not want x-rays because every time we take them, he has a cavity.
-I explain that the cavities are still there without the x-rays.
+My second patient decides he does not want radiographs because every time we take them, he has a cavity.
+I explain that the cavities are still there without the radiographs.
 He still doesn’t understand.

 It’s Not a Tumor